An upper bound for the size of the ideal class monoid: Introduction

 On the other hand, a main result of \cite[Theorem 6.13.(1)]{CHL} yields another upper bound for $\#\overline{\mathrm{Cl}}(R)$ using $\#\cl(R)$ (not $\#\cl(\Mfo_E)$) when $R$ is a Bass order, which is described in Corollary \ref{cor:chlthm631}.
-In Remark \ref{rmk:comparetwoex}, we compare two upper bounds for specific examples of a Bass order and explain that sharpness depends on case by case.
+In Remark \ref{rmk:comparetwoex}, we compare the two upper bounds for specific examples of Bass orders and explain that their relative sharpness depends on the example.